 Notes:

-• Lip Sync is only available on clips that have a vocal signal at that specific timestamp of the song.
+Lip Sync is only available on clips that have a vocal signal at that specific timestamp of the song.
+If there is no vocal signal, there's no ability to select the lip sync option.

 Edit and Regenerate the Starting Image

-When you generate the Starting Images first, this gives you a really great idea of how the video will look because you can see the exact prompt for the Starting Image, as well as the animation prompt associated with the image.
-You can make changes to the Starting Image and then Re-generate the image, and you can make changes to the animation prompt.
+When you generate the Starting Images first, this gives you a really great idea of how the video will look because you can see the exact prompt for the Starting Image, as well as the Video Prompt prompt associated with the image.
+You can make changes to the Starting Image and then Re-generate the image, and you can make changes to the Video Prompt.

 Create Video